ColinsCoding/PixelBridge/README.md

   A posting canvas

 Planned:
-Saves as JPEG or PNG
+Saves as JPEG or PNG,
 Selection Tool

 Any questions about the code, I'll be happy to answer.
 (I'll try my best)